UWA Football Camps

 Head CoachBrett Gilliland

-Record setting quarterback and University of West Alabama Athletic Hall of Fame member Brett Gilliland came home on Dec.
-9, 2013 to be named the 21st head football coach at his alma mater.
+Record setting quarterback and University of West Alabama Athletic Hall of Fame member Brett Gilliland is the 21st head football coach at his alma mater.
 The winningest coach in school history, Gilliland is 37-21 in charge of the Tiger program and showing no signs of slowing down.

-Now entering his fifth season as the Tigers head coach, Gilliland returned to West Alabama from Kennesaw State, where he was coaching quarterbacks.
+Now entering his sixth season as the Tigers head coach, Gilliland returned to West Alabama from Kennesaw State, where he was coaching quarterbacks.
 Previous coaching stops include Georgia Tech and Georgia Southern.

 Gilliland was a regional finalist for the Harlon Hill trophy in 2003.
 He earned all-region recognition from the Football Gazette (2002).
 He concluded his career as the Tigers’ single-season (3,213) and career passing yards (6,689) record holder.

 In 2012, he was inducted into the UWA Athletic Hall of Fame.
 At the conclusion of his playing career, Gilliland had posted four of the top 10 single game passing performances in school history, including a then school-record 470 yards against Valdosta State in 2002.